stefanogelli92/geo_ita/README.md

 ***
 ### Plot
 ***
-Here you can find some methods that show some useful plot from a dataframe with geographical information.
+The library supports various types of geographic visualizations.
 Some plots have two versions: static and interactive (add _interactive on method).
 - **[Choropleth Map](https://en.wikipedia.org/wiki/Choropleth_map)**:
         <br>This method show a plot where regioni, province or comuni are colored based on a specific value (numerical or chategorial).
         <br> You can use one of them: